Virtual Training: Configuring Gradle Build Tool with Kotlin – December 7, 2022. Register now.

-This chart details the categories of Personal Data that we collect and have collected over the past 12 months through the Services:
+This chart details the categories of Personal Data that we may collect or that we have collected over the past 12 months through the Services:

 This chart details the categories of Personal Data that we may collect and have collected over the past 12 months in connection with acquiring a license for Gradle Enterprise or if you reach out to us for Gradle Enterprise technical support: